amitkgupta/go-smarthealthcards/README.md

 ## Limitations

 - This module currently only supports certain COVID-19 immunizations; with minor modifications it could be generalized to support all COVID-19 immunizations, and even immunizations of other diseases
-- This module does not support other types of smart health cards such as those for dianoses or lab results, only immunizations
+- This module does not support other types of SMART Health Cards such as those for dianoses or lab results, only immunizations

 ## License